ksalzke/templates-for-omnifocus/README.md

 # Actions

-This plug-in contains the following action:
+This plug-in contains the following actions:

 ## Create From Template

-This action can be run when no projects or tasks are selected.
-It:
+This action:

 1. Prompts the user to select a template (from the projects included in the `Templates` folder).
 2. Uses the `getDestination` function to determine where the new project should be created.
 3. Uses the `createFromTemplate` function to create the new project.

+It can optionally only be run when no projects or tasks are selected, by adjusting the `Preferences` (see below).

+## Preferences

+This action allows the user to set the preferences for the plug-in.
+Currently, the only available preference is:

+* **Always enable action in menu:** If selected, the 'Create From Template' action is always available.
+Otherwise, it is only available when nothing is selected. _Please note that this setting is device-specific and does not sync between devices._

 # Functions